4 Things Athletes Can Do This Summer To Improve Their Recruitment Chances

 - Send introductory emails to the coaching staff at each school.
 In addition to filling out the questionnaire, it’s important to follow that up with an email to the coaching staff introducing yourself, while also sharing relevant information (athletic resume, highlight video if it’s available, transcripts, etc.).
 Don’t opt for sending this to only the head coach.
 The coach may have the final say, but there’s likely someone else on the staff in charge of recruitment efforts.
 Send this email to everyone on the staff so you increase your chances it gets in the right hands.

 - Leverage social media and the power of the internet.
-Don’t be shy about posting clips of yourself, and make sure you tag any accounts that can help increase exposure (@flatgroundapp and @flatgroundbats are great examples for baseball players – there’s a lot out there to find with just a little searching!).
+Don’t be shy about posting clips of yourself, and make sure you tag any accounts that can help increase exposure.
 You also shouldn’t be shy about following and/or direct messaging coaches or recruitment departments.
 Just be thoughtful about the way and how often you communicate.
 This is the time to get creative and let the power of social media potentially help you get ahead.

 If you’re looking for an easy way to find the athletic department of colleges you’re interested in, the NCAA’s Search for a School function is helpful.